mlochbaum/Singeli/doc/interpreter.md

     include 'debug/printf'
     main() = lprintf{fib(1e9)}  # 560546875

 I'm getting ahead of myself, there's a lot here I haven't explained!
 The trick for reading `fn` is that it's really a straight-line block of code, but it *defines* a loopy program.
 So `while` only runs the condition and block once, but it does it symbolically so then it can make C code that does it like a billion times.
 Exactly a billion times!
 And one extra on the condition.
 You can put `show` anywhere to see how the interpreter runs things.
-It runs the block before the condition, quirky!

       while (show{n}>0) { n = n - 1; f = next{f}; show{f1} = f1%1e9 }